Postpartum Anxiety at Night: Why It Happens and What Helps

 1. Have Something Just for You Ready for the First Wake-Up

 When the first nighttime wake-up hits, having something comforting prepared can make the night feel less overwhelming.
+This might be:

-A favorite warm or cold drink
+A favorite warm or cold drink.

-A show you only watch at night
+A show you only watch at night.

-A podcast or audiobook
+A podcast or audiobook.

-Familiar music or white noise
+Familiar music or white noise.

 This small act isn’t about distraction—it’s about reminding your nervous system that there’s something supportive waiting for you.